RoseLuu/roseluu-ORM-e-commerce/README.md

   * SQL

   # Usage
-  Clone this repo and run command
+  Clone this repo, open terminal (on Mac) or GitBash (on Window), navigate to the file and run command
   ```
   npm i
   ```